IseeJ/CosmosPersona/README.md

 Follow me on instagram: @izonfalzo

 Please contact me at izeewj@gmail.com before you use the code.
 Those who forked the repo before I have made mine private please kindly take them down.
-I appreciated those who made pull request to suggest editing but I don't plan to make further edits toi this project so the incoming requests will be closed, thank you!
+I appreciated those who made pull request to suggest editing but I don't plan to make further edits to this project so any incoming request will be rejected, thank you for your understanding!

 Old link: https://iseej.github.io/CosmosPersona/